 - The Fourth Industrial Revolution builds on the last one, and represents the ways that technology is embedded in society.
 Think robotics, artifical intelligence, nanotechnology, quantum computing, biotech, the internet of things, digital fabrication and driverless cars.

 While the references above are high tech, we see this revolution all around us everyday, and we are – or should be – worried that our own kids will benefit from these advances.
-While we don’t know exactly how the big changes in data, pattern recognition, and automation will play out for each type of job, it is safe to say that most every job in the future will have a technological component.
-Teachers will have technology that helps them personalise learning, and better adapt their lessons to students’ individual needs.
+While we don’t know exactly how the big changes in data, pattern recognition, and automation will play out for each type of job, it is safe to say that every job in the future will have a technological component.
+Teachers will have technology that helps them personalise learning and better adapt their lessons to students’ individual needs.
 Healthcare will draw on data to make better diagnoses, and on automation to carry out precise robotic surgeries.
 Bankers are already being replaced by algorithms (and many of the finance professional we know personally are studying Python in their spare time to be sure that their skills are future-ready).
-Besides the actual tech that will facilitate jobs, it is clear that people are going to need to be life-long learners to stay on top of these advances and to roll with all the changes that will continue and accelerate as the economy becomes more tech-driven.
+Besides the actual tech that will facilitate jobs, it is clear that people will need to be life-long learners to stay on top of these advances, and adapt to the changes that will continue to occur, and accelerate, as the economy becomes more tech-driven.

 Specific tech skills will be useful.
 We already see engineering jobs taking over where MBAs used to be dominant, with three times as many entrepreneurs holding engineering degrees vs MBAs.
 According to the Economist, Engineering and Computer Science degrees also have the highest return on investment, and the least dependency on the prestige of the institution.

 Probably even more important than specific tech skills, though, are the soft skills that will prepare our kids for their futures.